craftcms/commerce/docs/shipping-methods.md

 ### getHandle()

-This is the handle added to the order for the chosen shipping method.
+This is the handle added to the order when a customer selects this shipping method.

 ### getCpEditUrl()